 Create a sponsorship opportunities page on your event website and add your sales kit to it.
 Include a convenient form that companies can use to sign up for sponsorships.
-Set up automatic alerts to send the completed forms to your staff that is responsible for managing sponsorships.
-And, be sure to have a process in place for quick follow-up.
+Set up automatic alerts to send the completed forms to your team that is responsible for managing sponsorships.
+And be sure to have a process in place for quick follow-up.
 If someone is interested and willing to spend money with your organization, it’s best to get them on board right away.

-4. Get the word out.
+3. Get the word out.

 Be sure to share your sponsorship opportunities in a variety of ways.
 For example:

 - Send targeted emails to past sponsors of events and conferences to let them know about your event sponsorship packages and point them to your sales kit for more information.

 - Send a link to any companies that inquire about event sponsorship packages, pointing them to the sponsorship opportunities page and sales kit on your website.

 - Post about your sponsorship program on your social media accounts.

 - When companies are ready to pay for a sponsorship, make it easy on them by allowing them to pay through your online store.
 Just send your advertiser a link to the sponsorship “product” in your store, and they can quickly pay online.

 How to provide big value to your association’s event sponsors (to keep them coming back)